tomeichlersmith/zen-zine/README.md

 # zen-zine
 Excellently type-set a cute little zine about your favorite topic!

-Providing your eight pages in order will produce a US-Letter page with the content in a layout ready to be folded into a zine!
+Providing your eight pages in order will produce a printer page with the content in a layout ready to be folded into a zine!
 The content is wrapped before movement so that padding and alignment are respected.